The straight key (sometimes called the hand key) is the original Morse code key. You manually create the dits and dahs with the action of your hand.

 3d printed straight keys

-Collectors edition keys
+Collector’s edition keys

 These are expensive versions of common keys.
-Unless you are a collector, you can find an exact
+Unless you are a collector, you can find an exact model and save lots of money.
+Examples of collectors’ keys include Vibroplex anniversary keys, SKCC limited-run keys, and WRTC competition keys.

-Unusual military keys
+Unusual/exotic military keys

-In short: there are better keys that cost less.
+In short, there are better keys that cost less.

 Mini Straight Keys